 In transportation terminology, backhaul describes a vehicle returning to its point of origin, carrying a new payload acquired at the outbound location.
 The utility of this concept is equally evident for mobile backhaul networks, the workhorse of modern telecommunications.

-What is Backhaul?
+What is Wireless Backhaul?

-Why Are Backhaul Networks Important?
+Why are Backhaul Networks Important?

-To avoid user experience issues related to backhaul, operators have continually sought out innovative solutions to increase bandwidth and guarantee service integrity.
+To avoid user experience issues related to network and WiFi backhaul, operators have continually sought out innovative solutions to increase bandwidth and guarantee service integrity.
 Mobile backhaul test and monitoring practices have taken on added importance with service levels verified at turn-on and continually assessed and optimized, while troubleshooting capabilities minimize service disruption over a variety of emerging backhaul transport modes.

 The Impact of 5G on Backhaul Networks

-Each new generation of mobile technology has ratcheted the pressure on backhaul networks, although the impact of 5G is unlike any previous iteration.
+Each new generation of mobile technology has ratcheted the pressure on backhaul networks, although the current impact of 5G is unlike any previous iteration.
 Diversity of use cases, MIMO, and network slicing have influenced backhaul for 5G in tangible ways.
 Network densification and the reduced coverage capacity of the millimeter wave exacerbate the 5G backhaul challenges.

 5G fronthaul and midhaul configuration can be tailored to use case latency, bandwidth, and synchronization requirements.
 This has lessened the latency burden for 5G backhaul links and shifted the focus to capacity, spectrum efficiency, and service orchestration to dynamically support 5G use case requirements.